 A variety of small chocolate sweets (Maltesers, Roses, Smarties etc.)

 Children can first separate all the sweets into categories, for example by colour, shape or whether or not they have a filling.
 They can then test which type of chocolate melts the fastest.
 This can be by putting it on a plate out in the sun, holding it for 60 seconds in their hand or putting it in their mouth!
 If they can resist accidentally eating them all first they will learn that chocolates with a higher fat content melt quicker than those with a higher percentage of cocoa.
 For this reason, white chocolate melts faster than dark chocolate.
 They will also see that a Smartie takes longer to melt than a sweet without a hard coating, and discover whether things like shape or texture affect melting speed.
-You can use this video to see another primary school working on this activity.

 Easy DIY Slime